letruong272/thememove-docs/zone/docs/support.md

 We have an advanced, secure ticket system to handle your requests.
 Support is limited to questions regarding the theme’s features or issues that are related the theme.

-!> **We are not able to provide support for code customizations or third-party plugins.**\
+> **We are not able to provide support for code customizations or third-party plugins.**
-If you need help with anything other than minor customization of your theme, we suggest enlisting the help of a developer.

 ## How To Start Receiving Support
 - **Step 1**: Click [here](https://thememove.ticksy.com/) to create an account.
 You will need your accession which can only be received after buying the theme from [thememove.com](https://thememove.com).